manassadasivuni/digital-garden/_notes/0018 - Time Capsule 1.md

 - Learn how to link diagrams to something completely random (who knew marginal benefit and the demand curve were linked)
 - Use terminology _**and define/explain them**_

 I'll also have to write a lot faster, or at least waste less time.
-I'm going through the textbook, taking notes in Obsidian, then making cards in Anki but I need to practice questions as well.
+I'm going through the textbook, taking notes in [[Obsidian]], then making cards in Anki but I need to practice questions as well.

 ### HL Physics
 I haven't done anything for this since the mid-terms.
 I need to get the textbook and do the practice questions in there.
 Then I need to get past paper questions and do those.